-- 1. (a) The Work.
-This Agreement pertains solely to the Author's textual work titled "[Story Title]." - 1. (b) All rights not expressly granted by the Author reside exclusively with the Author.
-Any rights that may be developed in the future shall reside with the Author.

-It is important for writers to explicitly retain any rights that may be developed in the future, to avoid the kind of confusion -- and 2.
-Limitations On Scope Of Grant.
-The Author does not transfer any rights in the Work to the Publisher except as specifically set forth in this Agreement.
-This Agreement is not a transfer of the copyright to the Work.
-This Agreement does not permit the Publisher to publish the Work in any revisions of the Magazine in any medium unless explicitly granted by This Agreement.
+- 1. The Work.
+This Agreement pertains solely to the Author's textual work titled "[Story Title]." - 2. (a) Limitations On Scope Of Grant. - (i) This Agreement is not a transfer of the copyright to the Work. - (ii) This Agreement does not permit the Publisher to publish the Work in any revisions of the Magazine in any medium unless explicitly granted by This Agreement.